 I used to be one spoilt and self-entitled prick of a rich kid.
 I would blow through thousands of dollars every month on worthless shit.
 I bought clothes that are still hanging in my closet, untouched.
 I spent on shoes that I never wore and are now collecting dust.
 I signed up for classes in the spur of the moment but eventually never went for.
 I purchased stupid knickknacks that I eventually threw away, because I couldn’t figure out for the life of me why I would buy that in the first place.

 Sometimes, I would reflect and regret some of the purchases I had made.
 But then I would go out, do it all over again, and repeat this vicious cycle.

-After that fated day when I lost everything I had, I knew it was impossible to live like I had before.
+As my relationship with my parents worsened over time after I came out to them, I knew it was impossible to live like I had before.
 The money habits that I had in my previous (luxurious) life would drive me into massive debt.
 For my own survival, I had to change my lifestyle drastically overnight.